j-kk/WebDownloader/README.md

 ### Comment

 In my honest opinion, it was quite a big recruitment task.
-It was quite difficult, because in a week I had to study celery from ground up, revise flask & create whole backend in less then week (because studies).
+It wasn't difficult, but it required some knowledge in celery (which was new to me) & flask (which I know a bit).
+I had to study it a bit, what cost me a bit of time (which is preciouse duries studies, especially remote :/ ).
 If I had more time, I would:
 - fix test_functional unzipping - because it works, but shutil.unpack_archive has standarization dilemma
 - Unify tests in some classes
 - do TODOs ;p